Mills College is accepting new applications for annual dog permits. Dogs without current registration and campus permit are NOT allowed on campus.

 - Any person entering the campus to exercise or walk a canine may have no more than two dogs at a time.

-- Dogs must be secured on a leash no more than six feet in length in the control of the dog walker at all times.
+- Outside of designated off-leash area, all non-service animals must be secured on a leash no more than six feet in length and in the control of walker at all times.

 - No person shall tie, tether, or secure a canine to any object on campus